-Teaching and Assessment: The method of teaching is a combination of lecture, modified Socratic discussion and group activities.
-A major element of the course will require the students to work as "counsel" in an hypothetical action.
-This simulation will require the students to draft pleadings, prepare a Pre-Trial Conference Brief, and participate in a Pre-Trial Conference.
-The course is marked on a Pass/Fail basis.
-Students must successfully complete all aspects of the course to achieve a pass.
+Teaching and Assessment: Instruction is by lecture, group activities, classroom discussion and activities.
+A major requirement of the course is for students to work as "counsel" and demonstrate knowledge of topics in a hypothetical action.
+For this simulation, students are required to draft court documents and participate in a Pre-Trial Conference.
+Students must successfully complete all aspects of the course.
+There is no final exam.